kentoids/ProceduralWalking/README.md

 Procedural Walking Tool for Unity

 # Todo
-- set destination from outside of Mover script
 - hip is not changing its y position from initial height

 # Future Todo